grannycart/by-sound-alone_source/documentation/notes_and_todos-subworld_story1.md

 * [X] electric motors should be plural on the prospect --- it's a dual prop
 	* (Cept, annoyingly for fnf editing, there's a section where they run on a single motor to conserve power --- this is when they are running on the surface and trying to conserve _fuel_ though --- not battery)
 * [X] The Gnat has only singular diesel engine; while the Prospect is always running multiple diesel engines
-* [X] Is it a 'mating collar' or a 'docking collar'?
-	* Let's say 'mating collar' --- docking collar feels like a bigger mechanism to me
-* [X] Fix that the Gnat's docking collar should be _inside_ the Prospect's --- so it can be welded by Chips when it leaks.
-Also, seems more likely, like fitting a lego piece together or something.
 * [X] find and remove 'inches' and 'feet' references
 * [X] find 'map' replace with 'chart'
 * [X] find 'floor' should be 'deck'